Treasures and pura vida

 It’s not a place for inexperienced divers, but it is a worthy goal for a pinnacle dive trip.
-The sites are deep, typically reaching 100 feet or more.
+The sites are deep, typically reaching 100 feet (30 meters) or more.
 The descents and ascents are in open water with a current, except for two sites with mooring lines.
 Drift diving into the blue with your guides and group is standard for the end of most dives.
 Good buoyancy control is paramount, and knowing how to deploy a surface marker buoy (SMB) is a necessary skill.
 Cocos is a place that will challenge your skills, your gear, and your patience, but if you trust the expert guides and persevere, it always (eventually) delivers.

 Everything about Cocos captivates my imagination.
 The opportunities for viewing and photographing marine life are amazing, nonstop, and diverse, especially for pelagic life.
 The sharks make close passes on every dive, and at least 12 species are well-represented in these waters.
 Manta, eagle, and marble rays regularly visit along with green and hawksbill sea turtles and whale sharks.
 Huge schools of bigeye and cottonmouth jacks inhabit some sites, and giant trevally continuously hunt the reef slopes and walls.